petergithub/notes/01Technology/ubuntuNotes.md

 ssh root@MachineB 'bash -s' < local_script.sh    #run local shell script on a remote machine
 trace kinit with `KRB5_TRACE=/dev/stdout kinit username`

+#### pssh

+`pssh -ih /path/to/host.txt date` Pass list of hosts using a file `pssh -iH "host1 host2" -l root date` Pass list of hosts manually `pssh -i -o /tmp/out/ -H "10.43.138.2 10.43.138.3 10.43.138.9" -l root date` Storing the STDOUT
+    Using `-o` or `--outdir` you can save standard output to files Using `-e` or `--errdir` you can save standard error to files

 #### SCP

 `scp client_file user@host:filepath`    上传文件到服务器端